Playing While Black

 I recently had the opportunity to co-top an incredible young

-woman and her partner, both close friends of mine.
+woman in tandem her partner, both friends of mine.
 It was a truly special

 experience, and it sparked a lot of reflection on the significance of race